stevenshave/microdialysis/README.md

 ----

-#### 02_plot_KDvsConcentrations.py
+#### 02_plot_KDvsConcentrations.py and 02_plot_KDvsConcentrationsAnimation.py
 Program to simulate compound concentration in the red and white chambers as a function of K<sub>D</sub>.
 Produces figure 1 as shown in paper.
+02_plot_KDvsConcentrationsAnimation.py produces an animated version of the plot with varying K<sub>D</sub>.

 ![qµD simulation showing chamber compound concentration as a function of K<sub>D</sub>](2020-06-26_Figure1-KDvsConcentrations_SS1.svg)